dlr-eoc/ukis-frontend-libraries/README.md

-# Frontend (MONO) for UKIS Map Applications
+# Frontend Libraries for UKIS (Map) Applications

-This is an mono repository that hosts all stuff from the UKIS Frontend like our Clarity-Layout and all the components, services, pipes...
+This is a repository that hosts all libraries that are imported into project specific UKIS Frontend Applications.
 It uses [angular](https://angular.io/) and the [Clarity Design System](https://vmware.github.io/clarity/).
 The dependencies to the needed modules are defined in package.json and are stored in node_modules.

-This repository contains a few core components:
-- global-alert
-- global-footer
-- global-progress-
-- header

-and a few routing views:
-- route-home
-- route-legal-notice
-- route-privacy
-- route-vertical-nav

-and a the following modules as angular libraries:
+This repository contains the following modules as angular libraries:
 - datatypes
      - layers
      - map-state